Magnesium For IBS: In-depth Doctor's Review.

-Magnesium is known for its laxative effect. it is found as supplement capsules, topical gel, and as a laxative oral solutions and powder.
+Magnesium is known for its laxative effect.
+It is found as supplement capsules, topical gel, and a laxative oral solution and powder.

 What you will get from this article: